strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 >[!NOTE]
 >
->Remember, your password will be different!
-I hope!!!
+>This will be the password you set earlier. </br>
+>Hopefully your password is different than mine!

 It should look like this: